nthoailinh/ProjectOOP/README.md

 The application uses data stored in the data directory in `JSON` format.
 These files can be updated to add or modify data used in the application.

 ## Architecture diagrams
-UML diagrams for the application's architecture can be found in the astah_uml directory in the format of .asta files, which can be opened with Astah Community.
-The diagram for the services can also be found in img_report directory in the format of .png file.
+UML diagrams for the application's architecture can be found in the image directory in the format of .png files.